Ryan5453/demucs/docs/api.md

 A `Separator` only takes in three parameters:

 - `model` - The model to use for separation.
+While just passing in a string is the easiest, you can use `ModelRepository` to load models manually and then pass them in.
 - `device` - The device/backend to use for loading and running the model.
 Demucs can usually auto-detect the best backend to use based on the availability of the hardware using the heuristic above.
 - `only_load` - Optional, if specified, load only the specialized model for this stem (only applicable to bag-of-models like htdemucs_ft).